El Salvador Travel Advice

 Security in El Salvador

 Despite the low threat from terrorism in the country, gang violence poses a serious security threat to El Salvador, making it one of the most dangerous places in the world.
 It is estimated that around 70,000 gang members operate in the country belonging mostly to 2 dominant gangs: Mera Salvatruch (MS-13) and Calle 18.
 Violent deaths are a frequent occurrence in the country, with multiple incidents a day.

 Travellers are strongly recommended to avoid areas in downtown San Salvador as this area is known to be extremely dangerous, particularly at night time.

 Violent gang members usually target opposite rivals in their fighting rather than tourists visiting the country and are often located away from tourist destinations.
 Providing visitors exercise vigilant safety precautions and do not get involved in any suspicious activity, trips to El Salvador should be trouble free.

 The general travel advice for El Salvador is not to travel to the country without adequate personal security in place.
 Intelligent Protection International Limited provides Executive Protection services in Latin America.
 If you are interested in these services, please visit: Bodyguards for Latin America.

 In April 2016, El Salvador’s government deployed a 1000-strong unit of soldiers on a mass operation intended to crackdown on the country’s gang issues.
 The soldiers are targeting gang leaders that have fled the cities to the countryside after this government crackdown.

 Muggings, often coupled with violence, are common in the country, particularly downtown San Salvador.
-You should take extra precautions and do not have any valuables on display that might make you more attractive to target.
+The overall travel advice for El Salvador is that visitors should take extra precautions and do not have any valuables on display that might make them more an attractive target to criminals.